EVOLVED-5G/marketplace/README.md

 ## First time install (setup database and install dependencies)

-1. Make sure php 7.4 (or newer) is installed along with all the required [dependencies](https://laravel.com/docs/8.x/deployment).
-Minimum version of composer  2
+1. Make sure composer 2.0 (or newer) and  php 7.4 (or newer) is installed along with all the required [dependencies](https://laravel.com/docs/8.x/deployment).

 2. Install laravel/back-end dependencies
 ```